 This course is the continuation of Graphic Communications 20G.
 Students enrolling in this course must have credit in Graphic Communications 20G or equivalent.
 Students will develop skills in advanced vector drawing, combining vector and bitmap images, and creating art using Adobe Photoshop and Illustrator.
-They will also develop skills in realistic value rendering in paintings using Adobe Photoshop.
 Students will enhance their skills in drawing vector logos and developing a brand.
-A major project will involve developing a business package i.e., business logo, business card, letterhead, brochure, poster etc. using Adobe InDesign, Illustrator, and Photoshop.
+A major project will involve developing a business package, which will include a business logo, business card, letterhead, brochure, poster, and more, using Adobe InDesign, Illustrator, and Photoshop.
 Students will also expand their knowledge of laser engraving, vinyl decal production, screen printing, and outputting vector graphics to various substrates. \ A fee is involved to assist in covering the cost of supplies.